jupyter/dashboards_bundlers/README.md

 5. Click *File &rarr; Deploy as &rarr; Dashboard on Jupyter Dashboard Server*.
 6. Enjoy your dashboard after the redirect.

+This bundler is compatible with:

+* `jupyter_declarativewidgets>=0.5.0` when deploying dashboards with declarative widgets
+* `ipywidgets>=5.0.0,<6.0.0` when deploying dashboards with ipywidgets

 Ultimately, this option should become the primary reference implementation of how to enable one-click deployment of notebooks as dashboards.
+See the [dashboard deployment roadmap](https://github.com/jupyter-incubator/dashboards/wiki/Deployment-Roadmap) and [deployed dashboard threat analysis](https://github.com/jupyter-incubator/dashboards/wiki/Deployed-Dashboard-Threat-Analysis) for details.

+### DEPRECATED: Download &rarr; PHP Dashboard bundle (.zip)

+The first converts your notebook to a PHP web application and zips it up with a Dockerfile and Cloud Foundry manifest.
+To use it:

+1. Write a notebook.
+2. Define a dashboard layout using the `jupyter_dashboards` extension.
+3. If the notebook requires any frontend assets (e.g., CSS files), [associate them with the notebook](https://github.com/jupyter-incubator/contentmanagement/blob/master/etc/notebooks/associations_demo/associations_demo.ipynb).
+4. Click *File &rarr; Download as &rarr; PHP Dashboard bundle (.zip)*.
+5. Unzip the download.
+6. Refer to the `README.md` in the unzipped folder for further instructions.

+This bundler is compatible with:

+* `jupyter_declarativewidgets>=0.4.0,<0.5.0` when deploying dashboards with declarative widgets
+* `ipywidgets>=4.1.0,<0.5.0` when deploying dashboards with ipywidgets

+**Note:** The PHP application uses [Thebe](https://github.com/oreillymedia/thebe).
+Thebe provides unfettered access to a kernel in your notebook server.
+Use it for public examples or in secure environments.
+Thebe also bundles a copy of `ipywidgets` 4.1.x with it.
+It will only work in environments with a 4.1.x compatible version of ipywidgets.

+Ultimately, this option should go away as the [Jupyter Dashboard Server](https://github.com/jupyter-incubator/dashboards_server) matures.
+See the [dashboard deployment roadmap](https://github.com/jupyter-incubator/dashboards/wiki/Deployment-Roadmap) and [deployed dashboard threat analysis](https://github.com/jupyter-incubator/dashboards/wiki/Deployed-Dashboard-Threat-Analysis) for details.

+### DEPRECATED: Deploy as &rarr; Local dashboard

+The second bundler converts your notebook to a static HTML web application and deploys it to your Jupyter Notebook server for local use.
+To use it:

+1. Write a notebook.
+2. Define a dashboard layout using the `jupyter_dashboards` extension.
+3. If the notebook requires any frontend assets (e.g., CSS files), [associate them with the notebook](https://github.com/jupyter-incubator/contentmanagement/blob/master/etc/notebooks/associations_demo/associations_demo.ipynb).
+4. Click *File &rarr; Deploy as &rarr; Local Dashboard*.
+5. Enjoy your dashboard after the redirect.

+This bundler is compatible with:

+* `jupyter_declarativewidgets>=0.4.0,<0.5.0` when deploying dashboards with declarative widgets
+* `ipywidgets>=4.1.0,<0.5.0` when deploying dashboards with ipywidgets

+**Note:** The static HTML web application uses [Thebe](https://github.com/oreillymedia/thebe).
+Thebe provides unfettered access to a kernel in your notebook server.
+Use it for public examples or in secure environments.
+Thebe also bundles a copy of `ipywidgets` 4.1.x with it.
+It will only work in environments with a 4.1.x compatible version of ipywidgets.

+Ultimately, this option should go away as the [Jupyter Dashboard Server](https://github.com/jupyter-incubator/dashboards_server) matures.
 See the [dashboard deployment roadmap](https://github.com/jupyter-incubator/dashboards/wiki/Deployment-Roadmap) and [deployed dashboard threat analysis](https://github.com/jupyter-incubator/dashboards/wiki/Deployed-Dashboard-Threat-Analysis) for details.

 ## Caveats